stephendjohnston/stephendjohnston/README.md

 I am a full-stack Software Developer based in Prince Edward Island (PEI), Canada. 🇨🇦

+I have multiple years of experience in the JavaScript and Ruby ecosystems, as well as experience with various frameworks and AWS.

 Most recently, I co-created Herald - an open-source observability solution built on the ELK (Elasticsearch, Logstash, Kibana) stack.
 Read the case study [here](https://herald-app.github.io/)!